 All plugins recommended are free downloads from WordPress.org directory.

 Our first speed trick, of course, is using thematic graphic elements tying fast-loading visuals together.
 Color usage in branding elements is good speed strategy.
-Limiting the site palette to just a few colors makes super, fast-to-load GIF graphics – and the lightest-weight, 16-second video.
+Limiting the site palette to just a few colors makes super, fast-to-load GIF or 8-bit PNG graphics.

 Second, we use free plugins that help page speed.
 It’s a myth that using many plugins will slowdown your website.
 Being sloppy in judging plugin quality or necessity is the culprit.
 That’s within a designer’s control.
 It calls for wisdom and speed testing.
 The best plugins add only single-digit millisecond delays.
 Almost no page weight at all – weightlessness!

-Here’s the speed plugins we use on Twenty-seventeen:
+Here’s speed plugins we use on Twenty-seventeen theme:

 2Remove Google Fonts References

 Disable enqueuing of Twenty-seventeen’s Libre Franklin and Helvetica Neue and other fonts used from Google.
 Twenty-seventeen then uses browser and system default fonts.
 This speeds up load time.
 This plugin is a very lightweight.
 It has no settings, just activate it and it works immediately.
 The trade off for typographic branding isn’t worth it.
-The body text is generic and ubiquitous thus perceived as an utility font.
+The default or fallback body text is generic and ubiquitous thus perceived as an utility font.
 The common fall-back fonts in the stack aren’t special except for being fast loading.
 The family font stack is: “Libre Franklin”, “Helvetica Neue”, helvetica, arial, sans-serif.
 The font being rendered usually is Helvetica.